surajrajagopal/go-concepts/README.md

    Note : we cannot update constant value and we cannot assign runtime value to constant variable.

 A nested for loop in Golang is a loop inside another loop.
-The outer loop executes once, and for each iteration of the outer loop, the inner loop runs completely
+The outer loop executes once, and for each iteration of the outer loop, the inner loop runs completely.

 4. Function - A function is a block of code is used to perform specific task.
 At a high level, a function takes an input and returns an output.
 Function allows you to extract common peice of code into a single component.